groupdocs-redaction/GroupDocs.Redaction-Docs/java/getting-started/installation.md

 url: redaction/java/installation
 title: Installation
 weight: 4
-description: ""
-keywords:
+description: Learn how to install GroupDocs.Redaction for Java in your project.
+Step-by-step guide for adding the library dependency using Maven, Gradle, Kotlin, Ivy, or Sbt build tools.
+Includes repository configuration and dependency declaration.
+keywords: installation, Maven, Gradle, dependency, repository, install GroupDocs Redaction, Java library, build tools, pom.xml, build.gradle
 productName: GroupDocs.Redaction for Java
 hideChildren: False
 ---

-GroupDocs hosts all Java APIs on [GroupDocs Repository](https://releases.groupdocs.com/java/repo/).
-You can easily use GroupDocs.Redaction for Java API directly in your Maven projects with simple configurations.
+GroupDocs.Redaction for Java is distributed via the [GroupDocs Repository](https://releases.groupdocs.com/java/repo/).
+You can easily add it to your project using any Java build tool (Maven, Gradle, Kotlin, Ivy, or Sbt) with simple configuration.

+> **Note:** The current version shown below is **25.12**.
+Always check the [releases page](https://releases.groupdocs.com/java/repo/com/groupdocs/groupdocs-redaction/) for the latest version.

 ### Specify GroupDocs Repository Configuration